pypa/packaging.python.org/source/specifications/simple-repository-api.rst

 It is recommended that servers:

-- Support all 3 content types described in this PEP, using server-driven content negotiation, for as long as they reasonably can, or at least as long as they're receiving non trivial traffic that uses the HTML responses.
+- Support all 3 content types described in this spec, using server-driven content negotiation, for as long as they reasonably can, or at least as long as they're receiving non trivial traffic that uses the HTML responses.